-Enterprise Application s and groups 12 🖌 🕂 Add user/group 🖉 Edit assignment 🗊 Remove 🖉 U pdate credentials 📔 🗄 Columns 🕴 🗖 Got feedback?
-Uverview The application will appear for assigned users within My Apps.
-Set 'vi ible to users?" to no in properties to prevent this -> Deployment Plan The opproximation minoppen for obsigned users mainting apparate in the to detail to no in properties to prevent and X Diagnose and solve problems Assign users and groups to app-roles for your application here.
-To crea te new app-roles for this application, use the application registra tion.
+Enterprise Application s and groups ... 🕺 🕂 Add user/group 🕴 🖉 Edit assignment 📋 Remove 🖉 Update credentials  🗮 Columns 🔹 🔗 Got feedback? u Overview The application will appear for assigned users within My Apps.
+Set 1 with the users? to no in properties to prevent this \rightarrow Deployment Plan name to datasi to no in properios to pretenzanz X Diagnose and solve problems Assign users and groups to app-roles for your application here.
+To cre eate new app-roles for this application, use the application registra tion.
 Manage Properties First 200 shown, to search all users & gro A Owners Display Name Object Type Role assigned Roles and administrators TE TEST-Ven-Group Group R-illumio-admins Users and groups Single sign-on Provisioning

-- 2. Create the roles you want by clicking + Create app role and entering the required information for each role: - Display name: For example, enter one of the Global Roles that appear in the PCE Web Console. - Value : This must match the name you'll enter in the Add External Groups dialog box. - Description: The description will appear as help text in the app assignment and consent experiences. - 3.
+- 2. Create the roles you want by clicking + Create app role and entering the required information for each role: - Display name: For example, enter one of the Global Roles that appear in the PCE Web Console. - Value: This must match the name you'll enter in the Add External Groups dialog box in "Add External Groups and assign roles in the PCE Web Console". - Description: The description will appear as help text in the app assignment and consent experiences. - 3.
 Click Apply for each role that you create. - 4.
-Delete the default app role called msiam_access.

-You need to disable the default app role before you can delete it.
+Delete the default app role msiam_access.
+Note that you must disable the default app role before you can delete it. - a.

-- a.
 Click msiam_access to open the Edit app role panel. - b.
 Deselect Do you want to enable the app role? - c.
 Click Apply.
 The side panel closes. - d.
 Click msiam_access again to to open the Edit app role panel again. - e.
 Click Delete.